peterbrittain/asciimatics/doc/source/widgets.rst

 Note that the cursor keys will not traverse between Layouts.

-Inside the standard text edit Widgets, these default actions are overridden for the cursor keys and they will allow for normal navigation around the editable text.
-In addition you can also use the following extra navigation keys.
+Inside the standard text edit Widgets, the cursor key actions are overridden and instead they will allow you to for navigate around the editable text as you would expect.
+In addition you can also use the following extra keys.

 ===================  ==========================================================
 Key                  Action